mcsaucy/ephemeros/README.md

 You can get some super simple heartbeat monitoring with healthchecks.io.
 It's free as long as you fit within the hobby tier.

+#### DDNS updating
+We support updating Namecheap dynamic DNS records for individual hosts (based upon the value of `hostname -f`).
+Additionally, all healthy `k3s` primaries will compete for a single record defined by `primary.$(hostname -d)`.
+This is a super dumb, hacky workaround that let's us define appropriate hosts for cluster ingress.

 ## Making boot media

 Pop in a flash drive you don't care about and then run the following: